szhang0112/szhang/_pages/team.md

 permalink: /team/
 ---

-### We are recuiting postdocs and graduate students to join our team.
+### We are recuiting postdocs and graduate students.
 Job ad coming soon!
 {% assign number_printed = 0 %}
 {% for member in site.data.team_members %}